dirtsimple/php-server/README.md

 * `sites-available/default.conf` -- the `server` block for the HTTP and HTTPS protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol/certs/etc.  HTTPS is only enabled if `$DOMAIN` is set and a private key is available in `/etc/letsencrypt/live/$DOMAIN`.
 (This file is symlinked from `sites-enabled` by default.)
 * `cloudflare.conf` -- the settings needed for correct IP detection/logging when serving via cloudflare; this file is automatically included by `nginx.conf` if `REAL_IP_CLOUDFLARE` is true.

-For backwards compatibility with `ngineered/nginx-php-fpm`, you can include a `conf/nginx/nginx-site.conf` and/or `conf/nginx/nginx-site-ssl.conf` in your `CODE_BASE` directory.
+For backwards compatibility with `richarvey/nginx-php-fpm`, you can include `conf/nginx/nginx.conf`, `conf/nginx/nginx-site.conf`, and/or `conf/nginx/nginx-site-ssl.conf` file(s) in your `CODE_BASE` directory.
 Doing this will, however, disable any features of `app.conf` that you don't copy into them.
 It's recommended that you use `.nginx/app.conf` instead, going forward.

 #### Environment